gwen001/github-search/README.md

 You can create a `.tokens` file in the cloned repo directory with 1 token per line
 OR
-You can configure an environment variable like this: `GIHTHUB_TOKEN=token1,token2,...`
+You can configure an environment variable (recommended) like this: `GIHTHUB_TOKEN=token1,token2,...`

 ## Documentation